 NEC Corporation (Japan)

-Japan’s NEC also rolled its sleeves for 5G and introduced a new business concept, “5G A Future Beyond Imagination” to make drastic changes in the industry.
-By these changes, companies are aiming to improve the customer experience and solidify their market position by making new business models and services that connect information from different industries and companies by utilizing advanced information and communications technologies (ICT) that combine 5G with NEC’s proprietary AI, IoT, and other digital technologies”
+Japan’s NEC also rolled its sleeves for 5G and introduced a new business concept, “5G.
+A Future Beyond Imagination” to make drastic changes in the industry.
+According to SVP Toshimitsu Shimuzu, NEC plans to “collaboratively create new business models and services that connect information from different industries and companies by utilizing advanced information and communications technologies (ICT) that combine 5G with NEC’s proprietary AI, IoT, and other digital technologies”

-Last year along with many telecom companies, NEC Corporation also made a statement that the completion of the first 5G NR standard has set the stage for the global mobile industry to start full-scale development of 5G NR, and announced its commitment towards driving the progress of standardization for a global mobile system and creating secure and intelligent technologies to realize 5G services.
+In 2017, along with other telecom companies, NEC Corporation made a statement that the completion of the first 5G NR standard has set the stage for the global mobile industry to start full-scale development of 5G NR, and announced its commitment towards driving the progress of standardization for a global mobile system and creating secure and intelligent technologies to realize 5G services.

-- In Mobile World Congress, NEC announced the collaboration with NTT DOCOMO to promote 5G by testing coordination technology between cells.
-In these experiments, coordinated control between Distribution Units (DUs) is being achieved by using a massive-element Active Antenna System (AAS) base station system belonging to a Centralized-Radio Access Network (C-RAN) configuration, enabling a Central Unit (CU) to control multiple DUs.
+- In Mobile World Congress 2018, NEC announced the collaboration with NTT DOCOMO to promote 5G by testing coordination technology between cells.
+In these experiments, coordinated control between Distribution Units (DUs) was achieved by using a massive-element Active Antenna System (AAS) base station system belonging to a Centralized-Radio Access Network (C-RAN) configuration, enabling a Central Unit (CU) to control multiple DUs.

-- The company also claimed of successful transmission of digital beamforming with a massive-element active antenna base station system that supports a 28 GHz band for 5G communications.
-This is the first time simultaneous beamforming transmission (four multi-users MIMO) from a single massive-element active antenna system (AAS) to four terminals has succeeded (1).
+- The company also claimed a successful transmission of digital beamforming with a massive-element active antenna base station system that supports a 28 GHz band for 5G communications in 2018.
+This is the first time simultaneous beamforming transmission (four multi-user MIMO) from a single massive-element active antenna system (AAS) to four terminals has succeeded (1).
 In this test, NEC achieved a 3.1 Gbps cell throughput by applying a frequency bandwidth of 300 MHz.

-- NEC believes that they have achieved with NTT DoCoMo the world’s first 5G transmission of a 4.5GHz signal using beamforming and inter-base station.
+- In June 2018, NEC announced that they have achieved with NTT DoCoMo the world’s first 5G transmission of a 4.5GHz signal using beamforming and inter-base station.

-Ericsson claims to be the only vendor that is currently working in all continents to make 5G a global standard for the next generation of wireless technology.
+Ericsson claims to be the only vendor that is currently working on all continents to make 5G a global standard for the next generation of wireless technology.

 Their 5G radio prototypes are the first products designed to enable operators to conduct live field trials in their own networks which helps operators to get a greater understanding for the potential of 5G in their own networks and environments.

-Given their expertise in the 5G domain, many companies across the globe will collaborate with Ericsson.
+Given their expertise in the 5G domain, many companies across the globe have collaborated with Ericsson.

-They have already performed several trials by collaborating with the domestic vendors.
+The company has already performed several trials by collaborating with the domestic vendors.
 Below listed are few of them along with other research activities.

-- Last year, the company joined with Celcom Axiata Berhad for first ever 5G testing in Malaysia.
+- In May 2017, the company joined with Celcom Axiata Berhad for first-ever 5G testing in Malaysia.
 It’s also the first 5G trial conducted on the 28 GHz band in South East Asia.
 The trial showcased Celcom’s commitment to providing the best service in Malaysia.

-- In the same month, Ericsson in collaboration with Batelco conducted Bahrain’s first 5G trial which aims to drive innovation for IoT applications using the next-generation mobile network technology.
+- In the same month, Ericsson in collaboration with Batelco conducted Bahrain’s first 5G trial with the aim to drive innovation for IoT applications using next-generation mobile network technology.
 The trial was conducted at Batelco’s Headquarters during their 5G Forum event and demonstrated 5G capabilities in a real-world environment and over a live network, including tests on speed, latency, and beam steering, reaching a record speed of 25 Gbps.

 - In India, Ericsson partnered with Indian telecom Bharti Airtel for 5G.